 \subsection{Characteristic response of a system with time delay to a perturbation}

-To develop an analytical understanding of the characteristics of the response, we take one step back and consider a deterministic system (i.e., the limit $ T \to 0$).
-Here, we consider a system with linear time-delayed feedback force with an additional perturbative force $F_\mathrm{perturb}(t)$.
-Its equation of motion reads:
+To develop an analytical understanding of the characteristics of the response, we take one step back and consider a deterministic system (i.e., the limit $ T \to 0$) with linear time-delayed feedback force and an additional perturbative force $F_\mathrm{perturb}(t)$.
+Its equation of motion reads

 Intuitively, in the limit $k_a = k_b > 0$ (attractive harmonic), the linear feedback force can be understood as the consequence of a delayed harmonic potential centered at $x(t-\tau)$.
 Figure~\ref{fig:schematics_perturbation} shows its schematic representation.
 We assume that the particle was at rest at $x(t) = 0$ in the time interval $t\in[-\tau,0]$.
 We then apply a perturbative force, $F_{\rm perturb}$, starting at $t=0$ for a duration $T_\mathrm{perturb} > \tau$.
 The particle will first be confined to a harmonic potential centered at $x(t-\tau) = 0$.
-Following dynamics~\eqref{eq:det_delay_perturb} after $t=\tau$, the delayed position $x(t-\tau)$ (and hence the location of the harmonic trap) will also start to change, resulting in the abrupt change in dynamical behavior.
+Following dynamics~\eqref{eq:det_delay_perturb} after $t=\tau$, the delayed position $x(t-\tau)$ (and hence the location of the harmonic trap) will also start to change, resulting in a change in dynamical behavior.

 To make analytical progress, we now assume a perturbation protocol given by a step function, i.e., $F_\mathrm{perturb}(t) = F\Theta(t)$, where $\Theta(t)$ is the Heaviside function.
 We calculate the dynamics resulting from Eq.~\eqref{eq:det_delay_perturb} using the so-called \textit{method of steps} \cite{erneuxAppliedDelayDifferential2009}.
-This method can be used to obtain an analytical solution in intervals of one delay time {\it iteratively}, provided that the history function $\Phi(t)$ containing the position of the particles in the previous time interval is known, i.e., $\Phi(t) = x(t)$ for $t\in[t_0-\tau, t_0]$.
-Formally, its piecewise solution as a function of time during the interval $[t_0,t_0+\tau]$ reads \begin{widetext}
+This method can be used to obtain an analytical solution in intervals of one delay time iteratively, provided that the history function $\Phi(t)$ containing the position of the particles in the previous time interval is known, i.e., $\Phi(t) = x(t)$ for $t\in[t_0-\tau, t_0]$.
+Formally, the piecewise solution as a function of time during the interval $[t_0,t_0+\tau]$ reads \begin{widetext}

 \end{widetext} Similarly, the particle's position $x(t)$ can be evaluated for $t \geq t_0+\tau$ iteratively.
-However, for our analytical considerations, we focus on the dynamical behavior during first two $\tau$ after switching on the perturbation at $t = 0$.
+However, for our analytical considerations, we focus on the dynamical behavior during the first two delay times $\tau$ after switching on the perturbation at $t = 0$.